phivk/gradu.al/content/index.md

 typeformIdLearn: Zc3oo2lg
 typeformIdShare: YZ1pjZCV
 sessionTypes:
+- show
+- Rehearsal
 - peer sharing
 - salon
 - conversation
 - workshop
 - lunch & learn
 - talk
 - one-on-one
 - presentation
 - brainstorm
 - AMA
+typeformSrc: ''
+infoBars: []

 ---
 ## 👋 Welcome to RADA on Gradual

 This is a space to express things you’d like to learn and share with other RADA alumni.